 When bowel movements occur less frequently than usual.
 This can be due to many things including less intake of food and drink, less activity, medications, or even feeling anxious.
 Sometimes drinking more or drinking prune juice might help.
 Changes to toilet arrangements to provide more privacy or making it easier to use could also help.

 Feeling sad for weeks, months, or even years.
 This might be something you have always experienced.
 It might also be due to your medications, stress, or your illness.
+Talk with your health care team about how you feel.
+They can help you to find the support you need.

 The loss of a lot of water from your body.
 This might happen with diarrhoea or vomiting.
 Offering drinks to sip or ice to suck can help.